decredcommunity/outreach/pr-materials-march-2020.md

 - Decred has been hard forked multiple times, but always at the direction of the community, which has never been split
 - A top cryptocurrency by market cap - $212.49M (top 35)
 - Link to current stats: key stats exist here.
 - Ten percent of each block reward goes to the treasury, which means that Decred is completely self-funded.
-Currently there’s around $21 million in the treasury.
+Currently there's around $21 million in the treasury.
-- In Decred’s hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
+- In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
 Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
 - Decred is a completely decentralized organization that operates remotely by 80+ people from 35 different countries across five continents.
 - Politeia average voter turnout is 32%, average participation for consensus rule changes is greater than 50%.
 - Decred Privacy has made shuffled 16% of the current supply of coins.